 Then under By Changing Variable Cells pick the entire security allocation row we had defined earlier.

 For our initial model we will add a single constraint which would lead to full investment and that is the sum of portfolio allocation should equal 1.
 We should be fully invested for the purpose of this optimization.

 Just press OK, then press Solve and watch.
 The model should work.
-It isn’t complete but given what we have fed it so far, it will generate an optimal portfolio for the setting put in front of it.
+It isn’t complete but given what we have fed it so far, it will generate an optimal portfolio for the setting it was configured to solve.

 See if you can identify the part that we need to fix and the problem it is causing.
 In our next lesson we cover the difference between Alpha and Beta.